sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/rate-limiting-with-limit-count.md

 2. The status code will be `429` if Apache APISIX rejects the request.
 2. The response body will be `Too many requests` if Apache APISIX rejects the request.

-How to Test the Rate Limiting Plugin
+How to Test the Limit Count Plugin
 ------------------------------------

 First, deploy a data plane instance and connect to the API7 Cloud.
 Please see [Add a data plane instance and connect it to the API7 Cloud](../../getting-started/add-data-plane-instance.md) to learn the details.

-Then we can send a bunch of requests to verify the Rate Limiting plugin.
+Then we can send a bunch of requests to verify the Limit Count plugin.

 ```shell
 for ((i=0; i<6; i++)); do